Who we are

 Our mission is to work together with families to prepare preschoolers of ALL abilities for success in kindergarten and beyond.

 Working together with families means that first, we are dedicated to listening to families as they share important insights about their child AND our program.
 We value that input!
 It guides what we do and helps us work as a team.
 Because of input from families, we now schedule regular meetings with ALL families during the year.
-We routinely share EEP curriculum theme goals, activities, and teaching strategies with families via our newsletter The EEP Family Connect, as well as individual classroom newsletters.
-We are just beginning to add social media and blog posts for sharing information and are excited about the possibilities!
+We routinely share EEP curriculum theme goals, activities, and teaching strategies with families via our newsletter The EEP Family Connect.
+We also share information through individual classroom newsletters, social media, and our blog.
 We hope you’ll get involved in these and share what you think!

 With the involvement of families, our EEP classrooms are wonderful places to focus on preparing preschoolers of ALL abilities for success in kindergarten and beyond.
 In them, we work hard to assure that EVERY child is happy and engaged from day one.
 We focus on goals that will make a difference in each child’s life.
 We teach children to communicate more effectively to get their needs met and understand concepts and vocabulary that they’ll need later in kindergarten.
 In addition, we focus on helping children learn to delay gratification, understand their feelings, and deal empathetically in play with their peers and respectfully in interactions with their teachers.
 We use a combination of teaching strategies that are engaging and help children learn more effectively, efficiently, and feel proud!
 Finally, we evaluate how we and the children are doing and revise our teaching based on that.
 These make for greater success in kindergarten and beyond!